gm0t/react-sticky-el/README.md

 #### bottomOffset _(default: 0)_
 Sticky state will be triggered when the bottom of the element is `bottomOffset` pixels from the bottom of the `scrollElement`.

+#### hideOnBoundaryHit _(default: true)_
+If `false` then boundaryEl should have position: relative.
+In this case sticky element won't disappear on reaching it's boundaries.

 app.jsx
 ```js
   ...